Cory Lauppe, Counselor at Bear River School, 530-633-3135 ext. 2107

 Developmental Model: The counseling program is designed to meet students throughout their various developmental stages.
 Developed through the American School Counselors Association grade level benchmarks are established and will be used to determine goals and objectives students will be expected to meet through counseling services.

-counseling program uses a three tiered delivery model at Bear River.
+Delivery System: The counseling program uses a three tiered delivery model at Bear River.
 Tier I is school wide broad based general information to inform students about choices, consequences, options, resources and strategies to navigate these "tween" years.
 Tier II is more targeted and specific and may take form of groups.
 Students are invited to participate in topical groups for support and information.
 Parent permission is required.
 Tier III is much more intensive and may be situational, crisis intervention or more private and personal in nature.
 These services are provided in a one on one setting, with parent permission and may often may be referred out for additional services.

 RtI MAp of Services.
 Tier 2: Extra Support in Smaller Settings and Tier 3 Most Intensive One on One Support

 Tier 2: Extra support for those student identified at risk or struggling in previous years.

 CHOICES: (5 small groups meeting once a week at Flex) Students were identified by admin. based on behavior and/or academics.
 Letters will be sent home students to participate.
 Beginning at the start of the year will allow the group to have a proactive model to set goals and hit the year running with a positive mind set.
 Topics will include: backpack organization, brainstorming: what worked and what didn't last year and what they want to do differently.
 Positively stated weekly goals with steps, triggers, alternatives etc will be discussed in small groups.
 The groups check-in each week to note progress and celebrate and/or improve current goals to achieve success.
 There will also be an Opportunity Group.